-Sir Jonathan Paul Ive (born 27 February 1967) is a British industrial and product designer, as well as businessman.
-Ive was the chief design officer (CDO) of Apple Inc. from 1997 until 2019 (known as senior vice principal of industrial design until 2015), and serves as Chancellor of the Royal College of Art.
+Sir Jonathan "Jony" Paul Ive (born 27 February 1967) is a British-American designer.
+Ive is best known for his work at Apple Inc., where he served as senior vice president of industrial design and chief design officer.
+He also serves as Chancellor of the Royal College of Art in London.

-Ive joined Apple in September 1992, and was promoted to senior vice principal of industrial design in the late 1990s after the return of co-founder Steve Jobs to the company, and CDO in 2015.
-He left the company in July 2019.
+Ive joined Apple in September 1992, and was promoted to senior vice president of industrial design in the late 1990s after the return of co-founder Steve Jobs to the company, and Chief Design Officer in 2015.
+He held that role until his departure from the company in July 2019.
 Working closely with Jobs during their tenure together at Apple, Ive played a vital role in the designs of the iMac, Power Mac G4 Cube, iPod, iPhone, iPad, MacBook, and parts of the user interface of Apple's mobile operating system iOS, among other products.
-He also helped design Apple's major architectural projects, such as Apple Park and Apple Stores.
+He also helped design buildings, such as Apple Park and Apple Stores.

 Born in London, Ive lived there until his family moved to Stafford when he was 12.
-He studied design at Newcastle Polytechnic, and was later hired by the London-based start-up design firm Tangerine.
-After joining Apple, he began designing the decade's PowerBooks and Macs, finally taking up US citizenship in 2012 to become a dual British-American national.
+He studied design at Newcastle Polytechnic, and was later hired by the London-based design firm Tangerine, where he worked on client projects for LG and Ideal Standard as well as Apple.
+After leaving Tangerine to join Apple full time, he began designing the decade's PowerBooks and Macs, finally taking up US citizenship in 2012 to become a dual British-American national.
 He was invited to join the Royal College of Art in May 2017 as its head-of-college, serving a fixed five-year term until May 2022.

-On 27 June 2019, in an exclusive interview with the Financial Times, Ive announced he would leave Apple after 27 years to start his own design firm, LoveFrom, together with industrial designer Marc Newson.
-He has been recruited by the Agnelli family to work on Ferrari vehicles, starting in 2021.
+On 27 June 2019, in an interview with the Financial Times, Ive announced he would leave Apple after 27 years to start his own design firm, LoveFrom, together with industrial designer Marc Newson.
+He was recruited by the Agnelli family to work on Ferrari vehicles, starting in 2021.